leoll2/MBZIRC-Drone-Vision/README.md

 ## Limitations

-- The color-based algorithm currently supports only primary target detection.
+- The color-based algorithm currently supports only the detection of the primary target.
 Indeed, it is a hard task to detect secondary targets (white) by color with a decent accuracy, since a large fraction of the background environment is white as well.

 ## Report a bug